 The total tuition for the 720-hour (18-week) academy is $5,000.
 This includes tuition, books, and academy uniform shirts.
 You are not allowed to work another job (including sworn officers working at your agency) on days the academy is in session.
 The Law Enforcement Academy is financial aid eligible.
 Madison Area Technical College holds two academy classes per year.
 One during the Fall semester and one during the Spring semester.

-Submissions for agency-sponsored recruits must be in at least 30 days prior to the start of the academy, and also require a physical readiness (fitness) testing certificate for entry.
+Reservations for agency-sponsored recruits must be received by November 1st for the spring academy.
+A physical readiness (fitness) testing certificate is required for entry.
 As a pre-service applicant, you should follow the deadlines listed on the Admissions tab.
-For sworn recruit enrollment information, contact Kris Rauls at (608) 245-5888 or firstname.lastname@example.org.
+For sworn recruit enrollment information, contact Kris Rauls at (608) 245-5888 or email@example.com.

 Students in the Academy must attend full-time.

 Classes are 8 a.m. to 5 p.m.
 Monday through Friday.
 Some topics require evening attendance.
 The Department of Justice requires you attend 100 percent of the training unless excused by the academy director.
 Excused absences are extremely limited and will only be granted under certain circumstances.

 The Law Enforcement Academy is offered in the Protective Services Building at the Truax campus and requires travel to off-site locations.

 Fall Full Time Academy: August 16, 2021 – December 17, 2021 (applications CLOSED - all seats are full)

 Spring Fulltime Academy: January 10, 2022 – May 13, 2022 (applications accepted September 15 – November 1, 2021)